JackBL248/blspeech_commands/README.md

 ## Data preparation
 Download the Google Speech Commands dataset from https://www.kaggle.com/c/tensorflow-speech-recognition-challenge/data or from https://ai.googleblog.com/2017/08/launching-speech-commands-dataset.html.
+Alternatively, use the toy_dataset included in this repo.